 for a chance to win

-Eccentric-focused lifts offer size and strength potential that boosts performance and aesthetics.
+Eccentric-focused lifts offer size and strength potential that boosts performance

 What is an Eccentric Contraction?